 We ask all of our residents in each session to stay for the full 23 days.
 We understand that conflicts occur and there are times when residents need to leave for a day or two.
 Each residency is curated with an eye towards cohesion and group dynamic and when residents leave for longer than a day or two it can be disruptive to the group as a whole.

 How many artists and what types are there in each session?

 Each session has eight to ten artists.
 Each session generally has three visual artists, three writers, one musician and one choreographer/Dancer or Performance artist and one culinary artist.

 Can you tell me about the studio spaces?

 Each artist is provided with a private studio space.
 MHP has a music studio with a baby grand piano, a dance studio with sprung floors and seven additional spaces for writers and visual artists.
 We have a prep kitchen for our culinary artists and with the exception of the dance studio (which is located in Marble House itself) all other studios are in outbuildings on the property.
 All artist studios have workspace, tables, chairs, lights.
 A few studios are not equipped with high speed internet..
 Artist studios have white walls and areas to pin up artwork.
 All of the Studio buildings are equipped with a kitchen and bathroom with the exception of the quarry office which is adjacent to the Ice house.
 The studio spaces are flexible depending on the size requirements and needs of each individual artist.
 Please see studio pictures and map of the property.

 Are the studios and living space accessible for persons with disabilities?

 Do you have tools that we can use or must we bring our own?

 MHP has a limited number of tools.
-We have a chopsaw, table saw, grinders, sanders, a drill press and hand tools.
+We have a chopsaw, table saw, grinders, sanders, a drill press, compressor, a generator and hand tools.
 We do not provide nails, screws or other items that might be needed for the tools.

 Can you tell me about the living space?